gregoriosiravo/gregoriosiravo/README.md

 ***RHCEAD - Red Hat Certified Enterprice Application Developer.*** <br/>
-Currently working with Capgemini as an Frontend Developer. <br/>
+Currently working with Capgemini as Frontend Developer. <br/>
 Willing to work in a ***Mobile development project.***

 - 🏠 I'm based in Rome but I'm open to new opportunity in other countries.